olejardamir/AstroData/README.md

 This approach may be considered astrology as well as astronomy.

 Since using BERT embeddings, neural nets would be a good choice of ML due to possible constellations that were not in the training set but that might appear elsewhere...

+FourierForest has been added to this small project, since it can be used for predicting the data relating to time-series.
+I hope to evolve this project into something I always wanted to have, which is a mobile application for dowsing based on time series and geographical data... so I might be posting more files here.